WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/15-wordpress.md

 ## WordPress in the browser

 WordPress Playground ships a [bundled WordPress](./06-wasm-php-data-dependencies.md) that you can use in the browser.
-It's optimized for size and the installation wizard is already completed for you.
+It's optimized for size, and the installation wizard is run for you.

 ## WordPress in Node.js